-Mechanical payments are those that are owed to songwriters every time one of their compositions are reproduced, whether in a physical format or digital format (including both downloads and streaming).
-If you are distributing a recording of a song that has been written by someone else, then mechanical payments to the songwriter or publisher will be owed.
+Mechanical royalties are a royalty owed to songwriters every time one of their compositions is reproduced, whether in a physical format or digital format (including both downloads and streaming).
+If you are distributing a recording of a song that has been written by someone else, or you have multiple co-writers on your work, then mechanical payments to the songwriter or publisher will be owed.